isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 </p>
 <p></p>
 <p>Community in Bloom is a nationwide gardening movement started by NParks
-in May 2005, aimed at promoting community spirit and a gardening culture among Singapore residents, young and old.</p>
+in May 2005.
+It seeks to promote community spirit and a gardening culture among Singapore residents, young and old.</p>
 <p></p>
 <p>As part of the Community in Bloom programme, Nature Kaki Chapters can